eMetaboHUB/Forum-DiseasesChem/README.md

 1) At the end of each loading file, Virtuoso execute the command *select * from DB.DBA.LOAD_LIST where ll_error IS NOT NULL;*.
 Globally, it asks Virtuoso to return graphs for which there was an error during rdf loading.
 Check that this request doesn't return any results ([Virtuoso Bulk Loading RDF](http://vos.openlinksw.com/owiki/wiki/VOS/VirtBulkRDFLoader#Checking%20bulk%20load%20status))

 Several requests will be sent against the Virtuoso endpoint during the process, you can check that the central requests are working well.
 In the *test* directory, we prepare a list of SPARQL queries that test the main properties and paths use during the process.
 Be sure that each of these queries return results.
 A good start could also be to check requests used in the *X_Y* part of the process (Cf. configuration files), such as: *count_distinct_pmids_by_CID_MESH*, *count_distinct_pmids_by_ChEBI_MESH*, *count_distinct_pmids_by_ChemOnt_MESH*.
 In doing so, use only the first 100 elements by setting *limit* and *offset* parameters to 100 and 0 for instance.
 The first '%s' refers to the graphs that should be used in the request (the *FROM* part of the sparql request) but this can be removed for the tests.

+##### 3.1.2 Monitoring

+The FORUM triplestore is built from both triples created and collected from web services (eg. PMID_CID, CHEMONT) and aggregated from different external resources (eg. PubChem).
+In this way, inconsistency is the data can comes from different issues.
+Some advices are provided to detect and quantity potential errors or lack in the data:

+- **Check the void (and mainly the master void)**: The void files summarize useful metadata about the created graphs.
+A comparison of the main properties *void:distinctSubjects* and  *void:triples* of the graph between the old and the new release can provide a rough estimator of the changes.
+Basically, we expect that each year the total number of subjects and triples should increase.
+If it's not the case, corrections may have been brought by the providers but when a large amount of subjects/triples are drop, it is often the sign of an issue in the data recuperation process or from the providers themselves.

+- **Check the properties**: To check that the schema of the data doesn't have change between two versions, you should check that all the used properties for SPARQL requests (eg. fabio:hasSubjectTerm) are still instantiated to the individuals.
+A comparison of the total number of subjects associated to each property can also allow to detection potential errors or missing properties in the data.

+- **Manual check of a sample of associations:** Sometimes, a loss of data can be compensated by a greater gain and therefore this loss cannot be detected by comparing the void files.
+It is so advised to compare the results obtained between the both version for a sample of Chemical - MeSH pairs, by checking the amount of literature available for each, and their co-occurrences.
+For instance between PFOA (CID 9554) et Fetal development (MeSH D047109).

 #### 3.2 - Set configuration files: